MoralisWeb3/docs/docs/01-home/integrations/aws-integration/aws-integration.md

 ---
 title: "AWS"
 slug: "aws-integration"
-excerpt: "Integrate your existing AWS backend with Moralis Enterprise-Grade Web3 APIs to build highly-performant and scalable dapps.
+description: "Integrate your existing AWS backend with Moralis Enterprise-Grade Web3 APIs to build highly-performant and scalable dapps.
 You have options to integrate with several AWS offerings:\n- AWS GameSparks\n- AWS Lambda"
-hidden: false
-createdAt: "2022-11-10T16:09:19.310Z"
-updatedAt: "2022-11-25T14:25:22.991Z"
 ---
 ## What is AWS Integration?